 Add to C.3.7

+C.3.7.5 The Initial Maximum On Time (Total) of a Generator Unit that has no New Capacity for a Capacity Year shall equal the Initial Maximum On Time (Existing) in respect of that Capacity Year.

 Add to G.3.1

+G.3.1.2C For a Generator Unit (other a Demand Side Unit or Aggregated Generator Unit), the Grid Code Commissioned Maximum On Time may differ from the Initial Maximum On Time included in the Application for Qualification only where this does not result in a breach of the relevant Connection Agreement(s) (as modified from time to time).

+G.3.1.2D For a Demand Side Unit or Aggregated Generator Unit, the Grid Code Commissioned Maximum On Time may differ from the Initial Maximum On Time included in the Application for Qualification.

 Modify existing G.3.1.4A

-G.3.1.4A For a Capacity Market Unit, the De-Rated Grid Code Commissioned Capacity shall be the Grid Code Commissioned Capacity of the Generator Unit or Interconnector multiplied by the lesser of :
+G.3.1.4A For a Capacity Market Unit, the De-Rated Grid Code Commissioned Capacity shall be the Grid Code Commissioned Capacity of the Generator Unit or Interconnector multiplied by:

-(a) the De-Rating Factor applicable to a unit of the Technology class of that Generator Unit or Interconnector and with an Initial Capacity equal to the Grid Code Commissioned Capacity and an Initial Maximum On Time equal to the Grid Code Commissioned Maximum On Time of that Generator Unit or Interconnector as specified in the Initial Auction Information Pack for the relevant Capacity Auction in which the relevant Awarded New Capacity was allocated.
+(a) where paragraph G.3.1.2C or G.3.1.2 D applies or where a change in Technology Class is granted in accordance with section J.5.4, the De-Rating Factor applicable to a unit of the Technology class of that Generator Unit or Interconnector and with an Initial Capacity equal to the Grid Code Commissioned Capacity and an Initial Maximum On Time equal to the Grid Code Commissioned Maximum On Time of that Generator Unit or Interconnector as specified in the Initial Auction Information Pack for the relevant Capacity Auction in which the relevant Awarded New Capacity was allocated.

-(b) the Gross De-Rating Factor, as specified in item 3 (b) of Appendix E “Qualification Capacity Register Data”;
+(b) otherwise, the Gross De-Rating Factor, as specified in item 3 (b) of Appendix E “Qualification Capacity Register Data”;

-4J.5.4.1
+Add new sub-section J.5.4

+Technology Class Change

+Where required to avoid or minimise delays in the completion of Awarded New Capacity or due to an Insolvency Event or material breach by the EPC Contractor which would entitle the Participant to terminate or replace the appointment of the EPC Contractor, a Participant or an Enforcing Party (on behalf of a Participant) may apply for approval from the System Operators for a change to the Technology Class associated with the Awarded New Capacity.

+An application under paragraph J.5.4.1J.5.4.1 shall include:

+reasons for the request in reasonably sufficient detail to enable the System Operators in considering the request;

+supporting evidence; and

+details of any impact on other Implementation Plan dates, with detailed reasoning.